infinit-luffy/RoboVerse/docs/source/metasim/get_started/quick_start/14_real_asset.md

 In this tutorial, we will show you how to use real asset generated from [EmbodiedGen](https://github.com/HorizonRobotics/EmbodiedGen) in MetaSim.

+You can visited more all-simulator-ready assets in https://huggingface.co/spaces/HorizonRobotics/EmbodiedGen-Gallery-Explorer

 ## Common Usage
 ```bash